Terabitas/spa-host/README.md

 # spa-host

 This is server for SPA.
+Serving from directory configured at `doc_root`.

 Use [api-builder](https://github.com/nildev/api-builder) to compile final server and produce docker container.